Robert42/cairo_xcb_alpha_test/README.md

 }
 ```

-And exit our program, when the countdown reached negative numbers by adding
+Let's exit our program, when the countdown reached negative numbers by adding
 ```c
 running = countdown > 0;
 ```